AniSanikidze/Coffee-Shop/backend/README.md

 # Coffee Shop API

-## Documentation
-API documentation can be seen in Swagger UI at https://coffee-berry.herokuapp.com/api-docs/.

-The API can be tested directly on that page by clicking on try out and inputing query parameters.

 ## .env configuration
 .env file should be created in the config folder of the backend directory.